 - You can now select the target point of the link, either in the same document or in another, and repeat step 2.

-If, after the first step, the user decides against creating the link or wants to change the text that had been selected, clicking the Remove last link icon removes it.
+If, after the first step, the user decides against creating the link or wants to change the text that had been selected, clicking the Remove anchor of internal link icon removes it.

-To delete a document link, click the link with the right mouse button and choose Delete Link from the context menu.
+To delete an internal link, right-click on the link and choose Remove Link from the context menu.

 You can also link a video clip to another video clip or document, e.g. a transcript.